-DFARS criteria (4) requires the contractor's compliance with FAR 31.203, which pertains to grouping logical indirect costs and appropriate bases for the allocation of indirect costs to intermediate or final cost objectives.
+DFARS criterion (4) requires the contractor's compliance with FAR 31.203, which pertains to grouping logical indirect costs and appropriate bases for the allocation of indirect costs to intermediate or final cost objectives.
 The auditor should determine if the contractor has a logical and consistent method for accumulating and allocating its indirect costs to intermediate and final cost objectives by determining if the contractor has:

-- Established logical (homogeneous) indirect cost pool(s). - Defined the allocation base for each indirect cost pool. - Established there is a logical causal/beneficial relationship between the indirect cost pool and its allocation base.
+- Established logical (homogeneous) indirect cost pool(s); - Defined the allocation base for each indirect cost pool; and - Established there is a logical causal/beneficial relationship between the indirect cost pool and its allocation base.

-Note: The indirect cost pool and base structure at smaller contractors should not be overly complex in accordance with FAR 31.203(c).
+Note: The indirect cost pool and base structure should not be overly complex in accordance with FAR 31.203(c).
 FAR 31.203(c) states, in part "When substantially the same results can be achieved through less precise methods, the number and composition of cost groupings should be governed by practical considerations and should not unduly complicate the allocation."

-If a contractor is CAS Covered, the auditor should review the current disclosure statement to assist in the determination of compliance with the system criteria.
+If a contractor has CAS covered contracts, the auditor should review the current Disclosure Statement to assist in the determination of compliance with the system criterion.

-(5) Accumulation of costs under general ledger control;

-(6) Reconciliation of subsidiary cost ledgers and cost objectives to general ledger:
+- (5) Accumulation of costs under general ledger control: - (6) Reconciliation of subsidiary cost ledgers and cost objectives to general ledger:

-These DFARS criteria require evidence that the contractor's accounting system accumulates costs under the general ledger control (criteria 5) and its subsidiary ledgers or its equivalent are reconcilable to the general ledger (criteria 6).
-The detail that supports each of the general ledger accounts may generally be found outside of the general ledger in what is known as a subsidiary ledger or its equivalent.
+These DFARS criteria require evidence that the contractor's accounting system accumulates costs under the general ledger control (criterion 5) and its subsidiary ledgers or its equivalent are reconcilable to the general ledger (criterion 6).
+The detail that supports each of the general ledger accounts may generally be found in what is known as a subsidiary ledger or its equivalent.
 Therefore, it is important that subsidiary ledgers or its equivalent are reconciled to the general ledger to ensure the data in the general ledger is correct and timely.